 God has told us “all things” are good.
 However, with freedom comes responsibility.
 While we could sustain ourselves on cookies and chips, would it be beneficial?
 While we could live off sweets and treats, would those foods become our “master”?

-The decision about what is “healthy” has to do with more than just the nutrition facts label!
+The decision about what is “healthy” has to do with more than just the nutrition facts label and even how to eat less sugar.

 6. 1 Corinthians 6:19-20 (NLT) Don’t you realize that your body is the temple of the Holy Spirit, who lives in you and was given to you by God?
 You do not belong to yourself, for God bought you with a high price.
 So you must honor God with your body.

 Now, the Holy Spirit resides in us and we are that temple.
-When choosing what to eat, consider the One who resides within you.
+When choosing how to eat better, consider the One who resides within you.
 Then, pray for the strength to honor those convictions.

 In this passage, Jesus is speaking to the crowd who followed after Him, seeking His provisions rather than His person.
 They had missed the mark.
 I have too…